Pizza hummus takes the spirit of pizza and adds it into everyone’s favorite dip.

 Here’s how to make this recipe at a glance.
 For complete ingredient amounts & instructions, keep scrolling to the recipe card below.

-(You’ll need the chickpea liquid, also known as aquafaba.
-So don’t throw it down the drain.
+Note: You’ll need the chickpea liquid, also known as aquafaba.
+So don’t throw the liquid down the drain.
 Not a fan of aquafaba?
-Use water or extra virgin olive oil instead.)
+Use water or extra virgin olive oil instead.

 - Dried oregano